-- A. The mechanical contractor shall complete and submit license applications and renewals for all employees prior to their presence on any job site. - B. Continuing Education.
-The requirement for biennial renewal is 6 hours of attendance for every year the license is in effect, at a class approved by the Rapid City Mechanical Board or the Rapid City Mechanical Inspector.
+A. The mechanical contractor shall complete and submit license applications and renewals for all employees prior to their presence on any job site.

+B. Continuing Education.
+The requirement for biennial renewal is 6 hours of attendance for every year the license is in effect, at a class approved by the building official or the Rapid City Mechanical Inspector.